 When you move do it quickly and smoothly.
 A quick burst of acceleration will make this process easier.

 Give a quick look over your left shoulder (to make sure that another cyclist isn’t sneaking up your inside) and move over.
 There is no need to signal here as following motorists will be able to see you clearly and will anticipating your move to the left.

-When learning any new cycling techniques, it is best to try them out on quiet roads first.
+When learning any new road safety cycling techniques, it is best to try them out on quiet roads first.
 This means that you will be familiar with them before you move out on to busy roads.

-Improving your road positioning is one of the most important skills you can master as this is how you exert greatest influence on your safety in traffic.
-Once you get the hang of cycling in the moving traffic lane you will feel much more confident when you ride in busy traffic.
+Improving your road positioning is one of the most important skills you can master as this is how you exert greatest influence on your road safety in traffic.
+Once you get the hang of cycling safely in the moving traffic lane you will feel much more confident when you ride in busy traffic.